Neer Dosa | Neer Dosai - Vegan And Gluten Free Rice Crepes

 Neer Dosa in a black plate

-We are a cereal eating family for breakfast and hence it was very hard for me even think of what are the dishes that people usually eat for breakfast.
-I wanted to stick to the Indian recipes as most of the times, I made them for dinner.
-So these are recipes that will work great for breakfast as well for dinner.
+We are a cereal-eating family for breakfast and hence it was very hard for me even think of what dishes people usually eat for breakfast.
+I wanted to stick to the Indian recipes as most of the time, I made them for dinner.
+So these are recipes that will work great for breakfast as well as for dinner.

 The Neer dosai is made just with rice and water along with salt.
-Amma adds coconut in her dosai and hence I added coconut gratings as well.
+Amma adds coconut to her dosai and hence I added coconut gratings as well.
 If you want to skip the coconut, feel free to do so but I felt it added a lot of flavor to the dosai.
-This Neer Dosai is entirely gluten free and vegan as well.
-So if you are looking for a gluten free crepe option, this is a great choice.
+This Neer Dosai is entirely gluten-free and vegan as well.
+So if you are looking for a gluten-free crepe option, this is a great choice.

-I would highly recommend to use a good non stick pan or a well seasoned cast iron pan to make the Neer Dosai.
+I would highly recommend using a good nonstick pan or a well-seasoned cast iron pan to make the Neer Dosai.
 It hardly needs any oil and the dosai comes out very easily.
 Make sure not to stack the dosai when warm as they tend to stick to each other.
 Keep them separated until they cool down a bit and then you can stack them.

 Neer Dosa | Neer Dosai - Vegan and Gluten Free Rice Crepes